-There are lots of ways to take civic responsibility and be active in your community:
+You can take civic responsibility and be active in your community by:

 - joining a Surf Life Saving Club, a scouting group or a local environmental or clean-up group